Merzasphor/MWSE/docs/source/lua/type/tes3book.rst

     A list of actors that the object has been stolen from.

 `text`_ (`string`_)
+    Read-only.
 Loads and displays the text of the book.

 `type`_ (`number`_)
     The book type, where 0 is book and 1 is scroll.